Partner With Us

 - ‘In keeping with his income’.
 This means we must plan our giving.
 Depending what we earn we determine what we need to live on and then set aside the amount we intend giving.
 Collections traditionally taken at church are a very poor way of doing this because very few of us get paid weekly.
 Collections encourage unplanned haphazard giving (usually with the money left over after the Sunday Newspaper).
 Our giving should be consistent and planned.
 If we earn monthly we should give monthly.
 If we earn weekly we should give weekly.
 This kind of giving is also an enormous help to those responsible for spending money so that they can budget the Church finances properly and thus manage God’s household responsibly and wisely.
 Planned giving also teaches us that our salaries belong to God and the fact that we can work and earn money is a gift from Him.

 - ‘Saving it up … no collections will have to be made.’
 Again this confirms that we plan our giving and don’t give on the spur of the moment.
 This text does not prohibit the taking of collections in Church, but it does point away from it.
-3. The best way of ensuring that our giving remains a private matter between us and God is to give privately.
-We therefore encourage giving via debit orders/stop orders or electronic transfers rather than collections at Church.
+The best way of ensuring that our giving remains a private matter between us and God is to give privately.
+We therefore encourage giving online rather than collections at Church.
 There is no denying that the traditional way of taking a collection at Church allows people to see who gives and who does not.
 This is unfortunate and not the best way of listening to Jesus’ words about the secrecy of giving.

 Who must we give to and who must give?